fastify/fastify-type-provider-typebox/README.md

 ## Overview

 This package is the Type Provider for the `@sinclair/typebox` runtime type library.
 It enables Fastify to automatically infer `Request` and `Reply` types for schemas specified as TypeBox types.

-This provider re-exports a specialized `Type` builder from TypeBox which offers some additional extension types specific to Fastify.
-It also provides optional support for the TypeBox validation compiler.
+This provider exports a custom `Type` builder from TypeBox which includes some extension types specific to Fastify and provides optional support for the TypeBox validation compiler.

 ## Installation